Venkatraman9214/Computer-Graphics/README.md

 # Computer-Graphics project -External Stimuli based Facial Animation
 This project is based in Maya.
 The codes are enclosed within.

-Also, the external stimulus I chose for the project was music, so I have also attached the necessary music files.
+Also, the external stimulus I chose for the project was music, I have attached the necessary music files.
+I have made a .avi file for you to check before hand how the Animation looks